SvenGroot/Ookii.CommandLine/docs/UsageHelp.md

 descriptions.

 The description of an argument can be specified using the [`DescriptionAttribute`][] attribute.
-Apply this attribute to the constructor parameter or property defining the argument.
+Apply this attribute to the property or method defining the argument.
 It's strongly recommended to add a description to every argument.

 ```csharp
 [CommandLineArgument]